 MBA Personal Interview (PI)

-1. It is okay to say ‘I don't know' in an MBA interview, instead of answering a question without any knowledge about the topic (read bluffing).
+1. Be Honest - It is okay to say ‘I don't know' in an MBA interview, instead of answering a question without any knowledge about the topic.
+Don't beat around the bush or try to invent an answer out of nothing.
 Be humble and state that you don't have much knowledge of the topic.

-2. Here’s the classic opening question in a PI – ‘Tell me something about yourself’.
+2. The interview is about you - Here’s the classic opening question in a PI,– ‘Tell me something about yourself’.
 Answer to this question usually leads to the next question.
+So, be careful about what all you say about yourself.
 Typically, one should talk very briefly about family, education, career goals, hobbies, and interests.
-Do not talk a lot about the past.
+Do not mention any interest or hobby that you're not actively pursuing or don't have complete/latest knowledge of.
 Briefly refer to education, life journey, and future plans.

-4. One more common interview question is – ‘Where do you see yourself five years from now?’
+4. Future goals - One more common interview question is – ‘Where do you see yourself five years from now?’
 While answering this, focus on skills development, increased responsibility while highlighting your goals as achievements.
+You can also mention overall growth as in today's era overall growth is being valued as much as professional growth.
 But do not say I want to become VP or General Manager or something similar.

 Explore colleges based on CAT